 Seven uncommon museums in Delhi NCR

 Summer holidays are around the corner.
 And if you are wondering what to do, where to go or where to take your children in Delhi NCR, we have a suggestion.
-Instead of taking them to the oft-repeated, well-known places, treat them to these unusual museums.
+Instead of taking them to the oft-repeated, well-known places, treat them to these unusual, unique museums.
 Not only will these outings be fun for children but also educational, and will leave the child with beautiful memories, lasting lifetime.

 Election Education Centre-cum-Museum

 Established in the premises of the Chief Electoral Officer, Delhi, the museum showcases the remarkable journey of Indian elections through archived images, videos and related documents.
 It also has a section on Gandhiji’s engagement with democracy, set up with assistance of National Gandhi Museum.

 Heritage Transport Museum